-This coming weekend, our family will head up to Salem, IN for our yearly day of fun at the Maple Syrup Festival.
+Each February, our family heads up to Salem, IN for our yearly day of fun at the Maple Syrup Festival.
 We absolutely love this festival, and feel pretty much the same about maple syrup itself.
 This is a family outing that we look forward to year after year.
 If you have a maple syrup festival in your neck of the woods, I highly recommend checking it out.
 At this one, we are able to see how maple syrup is made, eat delicious pancakes with the syrup, and visit booths were maple syrup is highlighted in foods (maple syrup cotton candy!) and crafts.
 There’s even a Native American who demonstrates how maple syrup was made hundreds of years ago in hollowed-out logs!

 Whether or not your family is able to visit a maple syrup festival, you can still enjoy delicious foods made with maple syrup and learn more about its history and how its made via books, videos, and unit studies.
 This is a delicious topic to study for children of all ages!